nikonru/NiLang/README.md

 **No brackets are allowed.**
 ## Comments
 Character `#` is used to define the beginning of the comment, the part of code which is completely ignored by the compiler.
-Once comment has begun it ends only at the end of line
+Once comment has begun it ends only at the end of a line
 ```
 Int variable = 0 #this commentary goes until the end of line
 Bool anotherVariable = False